Statistics on Unpaid Customer Awards in FINRA Arbitration

 These considerations are discussed in greater detail on pages 13-15 of the Discussion Paper, FINRA Perspectives on Customer Recovery.

-A customer is not required to use an arbitration forum when bringing a claim against a firm that is inactive.5 In these circumstances, the customer is able to evaluate the likelihood of collecting on an award and make an informed decision whether to proceed in arbitration, to file the claim in court, or to amend his or her claim, regardless of whether the customer signed a predispute arbitration agreement.6 Accordingly, claims against inactive firms proceed in arbitration only at the customer’s option.
+A customer is not required to use an arbitration forum when bringing a claim against a firm or broker that is inactive.5 In these circumstances, the customer is able to evaluate the likelihood of collecting on an award and make an informed decision whether to proceed in arbitration, to file the claim in court, or to amend his or her claim, regardless of whether the customer signed a predispute arbitration agreement.6 Accordingly, claims against inactive firms and brokers proceed in arbitration only at the customer’s option.

 Unpaid Customer Arbitration Awards Data